jacksleight/statamic-miniset/README.md

 * **Miniset Classes**
   A class specific fieldtype for creating a compact set of fields that combine into a single string of utility classes, including variant options.
 Works great with Tailwind CSS.
 * **Miniset Options**
-  A general purpose fieldtype for creating a compact set of fields.
+  A general purpose fieldtype for creating a compact set of option fields.
 * **~Miniset Panel~** (coming someday)
   ~A fieldtype for grouping multiple Minisets into a stacked panel.~